What to Do If You Lose the H-1B Lottery: NIW, EB-1A, and O-1 Alternatives (2026 Update)

 | March-April | H-1B results announced.
 Regardless of outcome, begin preparing NIW materials |

-Key Reminder: Submitting multiple I-140 petitions is completely legal.
-You can simultaneously have NIW I-140 and EB-1A I-140 pending, or simultaneously have PERM-based I-140 pending.
+Key reminder: Filing multiple I-140 petitions is completely legal.
+You can have an NIW I-140 and an EB-1A I-140 pending simultaneously, and you can also have a PERM-based I-140 pending at the same time.
 These applications do not affect each other.
-Approval of any I-140 locks in the corresponding priority date.
-You can even choose the most favorable priority date among different approved I-140s (porting priority date).
+Any one of the I-140 approvals locks in its corresponding priority date.
+You can even choose the most favorable priority date among multiple approved I-140s (porting priority date).

 Frequently Asked Questions #